nxiodev/puppeteer-assesment/README.md

 3. **Environment Setup**

-   Before starting the server, you may need to set up environment variables or configurations specific to Puppeteer or other aspects of your project.
-If there are any, include those steps here.
-Otherwise, the project does not require additional environment setup.
+   Before starting the server, you may need to set up environment variables for todoist email and password.
+This is a must!
+C:
     ```
    TODOIST_EMAIL=email@email.com
    TODOIST_PASSWORD=yourpassword